Aviator Predictor Apps: The Truth Behind the Scam

 At AviatorStats, we provide statistical analysis tools — not predictions:

-• Probability calculator based on mathematical formulas
+- Probability calculator based on the mathematical formula P(crash >= x) = 0.97/x

 How to Protect Yourself

-• Never share your casino account credentials
+- Never share your casino account credentials with any third party

 Use Our Aviator Analytics Tools